GamerdingerA/agamerdinger/content/teaching/virksomhedsstrategi/introduction/index.en.markdown

 ### 1.2 Loading a data set

 After you have set your working directory, and loaded all the required packages, we can now load the data set called `den17-no-nordic-letters.csv`.
+First, download the data set and place it into the `virksomhedsstrategi/input` folder.

 {{< button href="input/den17-no-nordic-letters.csv" target="_self" download= "den17-no-nordic-letters.csv" >}}
 Download the data set
 {{< /button >}}

-Remember to load your data set from your working directory.
-Since your data set is saved in the `input` folder, you have to write the following command.
+Second, load the `.csv` data file with the function `read_csv()`.
+Remember to load your data set from your current working directory.

 ```r